Excision-Mail/Excision-Mail/README.md

 ![GitHub release (latest SemVer including pre-releases)](https://img.shields.io/github/v/release/AnsiMail/AnsiMail?include_prereleases)
 ![GitHub issues](https://img.shields.io/github/issues-raw/AnsiMail/AnsiMail)

-Fullstack,security focused mailserver based on OpenSMTPD for OpenBSD using ansible
+Fullstack, security focused mailserver based on OpenSMTPD for OpenBSD using ansible

-## Functionality Goals
+## Functionality highlights

-* Complete email server
+#### Full featured email server with modern encryption standards enforced
-  * Full encryption support, using MTA-STS
+* Full encryption support, using `mta-sts`
-  * All connections are TLS enforced, including pop3s, imaps, smtp and sieve.
+* All connections are TLS enforced, including `pop3s`, `imaps`, `smtps`
+  * `smtp` and `sieve` are STARTTLS with enforced TLS escalation
+  * Insecure versions of `pop3` and `imap` are disabled for additional security
+* OpenPGP and GnuPG Web Key Service and Web Key Directory support for automatic publishing of public keys
+  * Server only contains public keys of user, so encrypted emails can only be decrypted by the user
+* Email subsystem separate from base operating system and managed by non-privileged account
+  * Useful in case of a compromsied user account
+* Automatic management of TLS certificates from [Lets Encrypt](https://letsencrypt.org/)
+  * HSTS enabled on httpd for enforcing secure connections
+* Optional Authoritative DNS server for a stealth master configuration
+  * Handles complex DNS setup for publicizing all encryption options to senders
+  * Automatic configuration of DKIM, SPF, DMARC, SSHFP, CAA records
+* Daily report for system stats and email stats for server status checks
+* User management scripts for adding users and aliases
+* Automatic management and tag support for `user+tag@...` in both sending and receiving emails
+  * Option to change separating tag to non-default options, such as `.`, `-` or `_` for additional privacy
+* Automatic management of aliases support in both sending and receiving emails
 * Server side filtering support and automatic filter management using `managesieve`
-  * Tag support for `user+tag@...` getting automatically managed for both sending and receiving
-  * Additional alias creation for both sending and receiving
-  * User management scripts for checking user base inconsistencies, adding users and aliases
-  * Automatic management of certificates from [Lets Encrypt](https://letsencrypt.org/)
 * Spam classification and automatic learning using [Rspamd](https://rspamd.com)
 * Mozilla autoconfiguration manager for thunderbird and other opensource clients
-  * GnuPG Web Key Server support for auto publishing of user public keys
 * Maildir e-mail format

-Basically AnsiMail implements most features required from a private, secure, email server in a minimlistic fashion.

 * Replicable and stable to build and upgrade
 There should be no differences between upgrading a previous install and starting an install from scratch, if using the same configurations for both pathways.